 Amitava Mitra, brand and communication specialist

-Let's not forget that the core brand idea evolved from real insights, consumer behavior, and a perceived need that was, and still is, prevalent in our society.
+Let's not forget that the core brand idea evolved from real insights, consumer behaviour, and a perceived need that was, and still is, prevalent in our society.
 What is amazing is that this brand has been the bestseller for 45 years, and the same society that has always been critical of it, marvels at the fact that consumers love it, believe in it, and have been using it for generations.
 No brand can survive 45 years and be so successful if the product didn't perform.

 F&L's brand loyalty is again a generational loyalty in many homes.
 It has also been selling on a very positive word-of-mouth and belief.
 So, there's contradiction in our society.
 On one hand, it has been criticised, and people love it, on the other.